sjtalkar/milestone2_waterwells_deepnote/doc/assets/groundwater.md

 Groundwater, which is found in aquifers below the surface of the earth, is one of our most important natural resources.
 Groundwater provides drinking water for a large portion of Califoria, nay, the nation's population.
-It also supplies business and industries, and is used **extensively for irrigation**.
+It also supplies business and industries, and is used extensively for irrigation.
 California depends on groundwater for a major portion of its annual water supply, particularly during times of drought.
-This reliance on groundwater has resulted in overdraft and unsustainable groundwater usage in many of California’s basins, particularly so in the San Joaquin River basin which is our area of interest.
+This reliance on groundwater has resulted in overdraft and unsustainable groundwater usage in many of California’s basins, particularly so in the San Joaquin River basin.

 ## So what is groundwater?
 Groundwater is water that exists underground in saturated zones beneath the land surface.
 The upper